Introduction

 Members

 Members are people who can receive an invitation to access the API Catalog.
-The person receives the invitation through an e-mail and defines the password to log in.
+The person gets the invitation through an e-mail and defines the login password.
 After that, explore the Products and APIs.